Speaker: Laura Canet Mulén from Cuba, 20-min video

 ‘West Papua & Dag Hammarskjöld’ (9-min film)

-(i) Visual artist Susan Zela Bissett from Queensland redefines the meaning of botanical art with her unique work composed of plant fibre and fragments and inks brewed from bark, berries and fruit.
+Every WP Open Day, Dr Joe Toscanoe, the convenor of the Rent Collective that financially supports the Docklands office, hosts an auction to raise funds.
+For the Open Day on 15 September 2023 two artists, Susan Zela Bissett and David McKenzie, donated works.
+Susan, a visual artist from Queensland redefines the meaning of botanical art with her unique work composed of plant fibre and fragments and inks brewed from bark, berries and fruit.
 More about this amazing artist at https://zela.com.au

-(ii) David McKenzie donates yet another one of the glorious works that he sculptures from pieces of timber that he finds in the bush around his home in the hills outside Melbourne.
+David McKenzie sculptures works from pieces of timber that he finds in the bush around his home in the hills outside Melbourne.

 PHOTO CREDITS